fdietz/vue_components_book_manuscript/13-compound-components.md

 </template>
 ```

+It makes use of the `isActive` computed prop to toggle the expanded/collapsed state and the SVG icon changes.
+The `select` method is called when clicking the +/- button.

+Even though it seems that the child component is more involved than the parent, all it does is actually calling some methods from the parent.
+It doesn't handle any state on its own.

 ## Summary

+In this chapter we looked into two implementations of the compound component pattern using either `$children` or the provide/inject pattern.
+Both are valid options, but it highly
+depends on your use case which way you go.

 It is generally seen as a bad practice to design components which rely on `$parent` or `$children`, because it makes it difficult to reuse the components.
 We have seen that in some cases
 using `$children` is actually not so bad as long as the components are build to work together and the thight coupling simplifies the usage of the component.
 On the other hand, I haven't